Ab Wheel Exercises

 After you have pulled in as much as you can, hold for a second, then reverse the movement, pushing your feet back out to the push up position, without bending your legs or arms.

 With your feet strapped to the wheel, assume a pushup position.
-Now, start walking with your hands.
+Now, starting walking with your hands.
 Walk forwards, backwards, and in circles.
 Keep your legs straight at all times.
 Only your hands and the wheel are touching the ground.

 Moving forward and backward should be plenty in the beginning.
 When you’re ready, start circling objects like trees or chairs or snaking your way through the house.